Student Research

 Undergraduate Research

-However, if you are interested in the research of a faculty member not included in that list, feel free to contact that person with your ideas.
+However, if you are interested in the research of a faculty member not included throughout this page, feel free to contact that person with your ideas.
 A student-driven initiative called PURE can also help you find undergraduate research opportunities.

 Students can earn technical credit hours by conducting undergraduate research, as well.
 ECE 297 is a one-hour research course open to freshmen and sophomores.
 It can be taken twice for a maximum credit of two hours, which will count as ECE technical electives.
 You are also allowed to collect six additional hours of research-related credit to count for your ECE technical electives.
 These can originate from individual study courses such as ECE 396, ECE 397, ECE 496, or ECE 499.
 Their equivalents in other departments can count as technical elective hours.